showwin/ISHOCON3/docs/app_spec_en.md

 For example, if the current time is 2:00, they reserve the earliest train departing from Station A at 2:00 or later.
 If that train departs from Station A at 2:30 and arrives at Station C at 2:50, they then search for the earliest train departing from Station C at 4:50 or later and make a reservation.
 If that train departs from Station C at 5:30 and arrives at Station B at 5:40, after a 4-hour break, they attempt to reserve a ticket departing from Station B at 9:40 or later.
-If the train list obtained from the schedule list does not include any trains departing from Station B at 9:40 or later, they stop reserving at that point.
+If the train list obtained from the schedule list does not include any trains departing from Station B at 9:40 or later, they stop any further reservations at that point.
+In other words, they only purchase tickets for the two segments A-C and C-B.
-They also stop reserving if the departure time exceeds 24:00.

 In this way, they select and reserve the earliest train for each section of the itinerary.
 If the earliest train is full and sold out, they try to reserve the next train.
-If there are no trains in the obtained train list that meet the conditions, they stop reserving at that point.
+If there are no trains in the obtained train list that meet the conditions, they stop any further reservations at that point.
 The same user may log in again, but in that case, they will try to purchase tickets with a different new itinerary from the previous one.

 Regarding the number of tickets purchased, there are diverse users including individual travelers, customers purchasing on behalf of their families, and group tour guides, ranging from 1 to 30 tickets.